NicoCaAnd/test_osquery/README.md

 # Disable useless tables for Android

 As you noticed, we chose to deploy Osquery on Android as it is done for a GNU-Linux operating system.
 It means several tables, *.cpp* files and dependencies are imported during the building process that are not usefull for Android.
-There are different way to disable these useless files.
+There are different ways to disable these useless files.
 It is possible for instance to remove or comment these tables in *osquery/specs/CMakeLists.txt*, and in *osquery/osquery/tables/linux/CMakeLists.txt*.